Obama shifts on Syrian rebels, but is it too late?

 That program, overseen by the CIA, was delayed by opponents in the U.S. Congress.
 It has seen hundreds of rebels trained, but the United States has refused to provide the most advanced arms, such as surface-to-air missiles, for fear they would fall into the hands of anti-Western groups including Islamic State.

-Then, on June 26 of this year, Obama proposed a $500 million package of assistance.
+Then, on June 26 of this year, Obama proposed a $500 million (308.61 million pound) package of assistance.
 Congress is still at odds over whether to approve the funds, and lawmakers say the White House has yet to present a specific plan on how the money would be spent.

 As recently as Aug.
 8, in an interview with the New York Times, Obama dismissed as "a fantasy" the argument that arming Syrian rebels earlier would have made a difference in the battle against Assad, who is backed by Iran and Russia.